-You must report concerns to the right person and in person.

-- 8.6 Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
+If needs continue to become unmet and referrals are not acted upon, the Lead LDSL will use the process outlined in the appropriate Escalation Policy to ensure the child's needs are met until a conclusion is achieved - 8.5 Immediately after receiving a disclosure (remember that you should not deal with this yourself) you must report the disclosure or details of your concerns to a DSL either in person or via My Concern according to the system in your school.
+The details should be recorded on My Concern and a School DSL informed immediately in person.
+School also has an alternative paper system (yellow form) that must be completed and given in person to a school DSL if the member of staff cannot access the My Concern system.
+A DSL will scan the yellow form and enter as a concern on the system. - 8.6 It is important to remember that children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
 A disclosure may come in many forms.
 Listening to and supporting a child / young person who has been abused can be traumatic for the adults involved.
-Support will be made available to staff from the DSL or headteacher. - 8.7 If it is felt that the child's needs fall into a category of Universal Plus or Additional Needs, the DSL will offer and seek advice about an Early Help Assessment.
+Support will be made available to staff from the LDSL or headteacher. - 8.7 If it is felt that the child's needs fall into a category of Universal Plus or Additional Needs, the DSL will offer and seek advice about an Early Help Assessment.
 If the concerns are deemed complex and significant this will be referred to Children's Social Care. - 8.8 When invited, the DSL will participate in a strategy meeting, adding the school held intelligence to the discussion.